gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 ![img.png](Assets/hoverPartRefusedBequest.png)

 ### Proposed Solution
-Find where this method is used and, if possible, remove it from the abstract class.
+~~Find where this method is used and, if possible, remove it from the abstract class.~~ As proposed by Diogo the best solution here instead of removing the method from the abstract class completely would be to separate the **DrawPart.java** class into two, one that has most methods used by all its children, another subclass of **DrawPart.java** ,which only **RegionPart.java** would inherit, with the load method.

 # Change Log
 I have updated my review of the Long Method code smell.
-(67775) (12/11/2025) (17:32)
+(67775) (12/11/2025) (17:32) I have updated my review of the Refused Bequest code smell.
+(67775) (12/11/2025) (17:39)